 Esme Timbery was born in 1931 and learnt the shellwork technique and designs from her mother Elizabeth.
 As a child and young woman she collected shells with members of her family on the shores of Botany Bay and Cronulla in Sydney's south and on the south coast of New South Wales.

 Timbery's great grandmother, 'Queen' Emma Timbery was a noted shellworker.
 Her wares were regularly shown and sold at the Sydney Royal Easter Show, and at an exhibition of Australian crafts in England in 1910.

-Esme is one of the few La Perouse women making shellwork today.
+Esme was one of a few La Perouse women making shellwork in 2013.
 She began to accept commissions and entered works in contemporary art exhibitions.
 Her pieces are now held in museums and art galleries around Australia.